-The city of dreaming spires, Oxford is beautiful city packed with places to see.
+The city of dreaming spires, Oxford is a beautiful city packed with places to see.
 Looking for the best things to do in Oxford?
 Here’s where to start.

 Whether you are visiting Oxford for the first or fiftieth time, there’s always something new to discover – some secret spot to find.
 Check out the best things to do in Oxford – well-known spots and hidden treasures.
 Ready to explore?
 Let’s go.